kornha/parliament/README.md

 An Entity is an author, sometimes one person and sometimes a whole news outlet, depending on the level of granularity that can be obtained.
 - An Entity has a Bias and Confidence score tracking the Entity's history.
 - An Entity is associated with a list of Posts, Claims, Opinions, and Phrases.
+- An Entity has an associated Platform.
+(Possibly multiple but limited to singleton currently.)

+### Platform

+A Platform is the outlet to which an Entity publishes.
+It can be social (eg., X, Instagram), news (eg., BBC, NYT), or any other outlet.
+- A Platform has associated with Entities.
+- A Platform has metadata attributes like avg. likes, avg. replies, avg. reposts, avg. bookmarks, avg. views.

 ### Statement
 A Statement is either a `Claim`, `Opinion`, or `Phrase`.